cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 transformations and sinks that are packaged together.

 The batch sources can write to any batch sinks that are available and real-time sources can write to any real-time sinks.
 Transformations work with either sinks or sources.
+Transformations can use *validators* to test data and check that it follows user-specified rules.

 This lists the available sources, sinks and transformations (transforms):